Who has access to my records?

 This depends on when you make the decision not to attend.

-Students may drop classes via E-Hive through the tenth day of classes.
+Students may drop individual classes via E-Hive through the tenth day of class.

-Students can add classes via E-Hive through the fifth day of classes.
+Students can add classes via E-Hive through the fifth day of class.

 From the eleventh day of each term through the 60% day of each term: